 - Select a configuration option from the bottom panel.

-Depending on the current layout of the disk and on your previous selections, the options you see might vary.
+Depending on the current layout of the disk and on your previous selections, the menu items you see might vary.

 Use free space to expand the datastore